w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students about the different  information that alternatives to multimedia content should contain, and what user needs they meet.
 Assess how students understand the different information for alternatives to multimedia content and what user needs they meet.
-* Portfolio &mdash; Have students supervise the inclusion of audio and video content on the website they are creating.
-Assess how students supervise the inclusion of the necessary alternatives to multimedia content based on content type, format, and user needs.
+* Portfolio &mdash; Have students supervise the inclusion of alternatives to audio and video content on the website they are creating.
+Assess how students supervise the inclusion of alternatives to multimedia content based on content type, format, and user needs.

 ## Teaching Resources